Chainsawkitten/HymnToBeauty/README.md

 # Hymn to Beauty

 C++ 3D Engine with OpenGL and Vulkan backends.
-See the [wiki](https://github.com/Chainsawkitten/HymnToBeauty/wiki) for usage.
+See the [docs](https://chainsawkitten.github.io/HymnToBeauty/) for usage.

-## Building
-1. Clone the GitHub repository.
-2. Run `git submodule update --init`
-3. Use CMake to generate make/project files for Hymn to Beauty.
-4. Build Hymn to Beauty.

 ## License
 Released under the [MIT license](LICENSE).